submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 #### On Connected Clusters

+The below commands can be used on either **cluster2** or **cluster3** to verify that the two clusters have successfully formed a clusterset and are properly connected to each other.
+In this example, the commands are being issued on **cluster2**.

-You can use this command to monitor as all required Submariner components are being installed on the connected clusters:
+You can use this command to monitor as all required Submariner components are being installed:

 ```bash
 $ kubectl -n submariner-operator get pods --watch